About the Program

 WLP activities in Mongolia

-Seminars: The training seminars equip the participants with the necessary skills of leadership.
+Seminars (once a week, 3 hours): The training seminars equip the participants with the necessary skills of leadership.

 Community project: Alumni are divided into teams to work on community development projects aimed to contribute to the development in their communities.

 Gender training: Alumni are trained on gender-based barriers to leadership, gender and policy making and the role of men in gender equality.

 Leadership training (integrated into WLP components): Alumni are trained in core skills for successful leadership such as team work, strategic thinking and communication skills.

 Closing ceremony: A final workshop and graduation ceremony bring alumni together to reflect on their experiences and share lessons learned.

 At the end of the in-Mongolia component, selected participants are invited to a fellowship in Australia, delivered as an intensive two-week leadership course.
 This builds on the in-Mongolia component and target participant's individual to accelerate their capacity to lead, collaborate, influence and become effective leaders.